Artifact Title: That could be argued due to tendencies from the Fighters to go to locations other than the Mall or do things other than fights.

 Enough so that Nega Tox and Toxter were out-gambitting each other in Mall Fight 4.

-Overly-Long Name: Jim, or Timothy Bartholomew Gonzales Lloyd Martin Olive Kenneth Blair Herman The Third.
+Overly-Long Name: The Timothy Bartholomew Gonzales Lloyd Martin Olive Kenneth Blair Herman family.

 Plot Hole: Mall Fight is filled with fucktons of them (due to most of the story going on being purely improvised), but the biggest one is Martin and Backroom Six going back in time in Mall Fight 2 to "help" the Mall Fighters defeat Sister even thought Sister was still defeated in the future before they went back in time.

-This results in fucking up the entire time-line.
+This results in just about fucking up the entire time-line.

 An ironic follow-up of this plot hole is Futox asking Martin why he went back in time to defeat Sister even thought she was defeated anyways, even though he was never told that Sister would be defeated even without Martin and Backroom Six' intervention.